 While the Airwrap isn’t a hair straightener per se, there are two brush heads that are meant to smooth out frizzy hair and get voluminous curls under control.
 A few strokes with the Airwrap using a brush head with soft bristles and hair was passably straight again.

 The Airwrap also includes a “pre-styling dryer” head that looks just like the Supersonic (First product of Dyson).
-So you could theoretically get the Airwrap to not just be your styler, but your hair dryer as well.
+So you could theoretically get the Airwrap to not just be your hair styler but your hair dryer as well.

-Whether you use a separate hair dryer or not, the Airwrap does have a drying effect, and it’s intended to be used on damp hair.
+Whether you use a separate hair dryer or not, the Airwrap does have a drying effect, and it is intended to be used on damp hair.

 Reyman said, “[Normally,] I’ll have to blow dry hair and then, if I wanted a curl, I’d have to use a curler, so I’m doing a two-step process.”